42dx/.github/.github/pull_request_template.md

 <!--
 Side note: We aim for 100% code coverage with meaningful tests.
-We understand that coverage is not always needed, or even recommended, but, still, if you can help up with out OCD, it would do us a great favor -->
+We understand that coverage is not always needed, or even recommended, but, still, if you can help up with our OCD, it would do us a great favor -->
 - [ ] Existing automated tests pass locally with my changes
 - [ ] I have added new unit/integration tests that prove my fix is effective or that my feature works